Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsSpatial.rst

 - Start by loading all the raster datasets into an empty QGIS project.

 The order in the *Layers Panel* determines what layer is visible.
 You can choose to show a layer (or not) with the tick box.
 You can modify layers by right-clicking on a layer in the Layers Panel and choose *Properties*.
 Note for example that that CDSM (vegetation) is given as height above ground (metre) and that all non-vegetated pixels are set to zero.
 This makes it hard to get an overview of all 3D objects (buildings and trees).
+QGIS default styling for a raster is using the 98 percentile of the values.
+Therefore, not all the range of the data is shown in the layer window to the left.

-- Right-click on your **CDSM** layer and go to *Properties > Style* and choose **Singleband pseudocolor** with a min value of 0 and max of 30.
+- Right-click on your **CDSM** layer and go to *Properties > Style* and choose **Singleband pseudocolor** with a min value of 0 and max of 35.
 Choose a colour scheme of your liking.
 - Go to *Transparency* and  add and additional no data value of 0.
 Click ok.
 - Now put your **CDSM** layer at the top and your **DSM** layer second in your *Layers Panel*.
 Now you can see both buislings and vegetation 3D object in your map canvas.